ashmidgley/musk-do-jobs/README.md

 # Checklist Frontend

-Simple to-do list UI made with Angular 6.
-Check it out at http://checklist-postgres.herokuapp.com/.
-Currently it is pulling the data from this backend which is hosted in Azure (see checklist-postgres repo).
+Simple to-do list UI built with Angular 6 and Bootstrap 4.
+Currently pulling data from API hosted in Azure (see checklist-postgres repo).

 ### Run locally
 1. Pull down the solution.